idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/materials/NEML2ParameterDerivativeToMOOSEMaterialProperty.md

 This object utilizes the automatic differentiation (AD) feature in NEML2.
 To ensure proper functionality, make sure that `enable_AD = true` is set in the `ExecuteNEML2Model` block when using this object.

 !alert note title=Note
-Only `Scaler` NEML2 parameters are supported in this case, which keeps the type of the derivate consistent with that of the NEML2 variable.
+Only `Scalar` NEML2 parameters are supported in this case, which keeps the type of the derivative consistent with that of the NEML2 variable.
 The supported object types are:

 !table caption=`NEML2ParameterDerivativeToMOOSEMaterialProperty` objects
 | Object name | Moose MaterialProperty type |